NoobJsPerson/runget/README.md

 - .deletegames: same as .deletegame but it can delete multiple games when they're seperated by |
 - .gamelist: sends the current server's gamelist in embed(s)
 - .help: sends a list of commands with their usage
+- .setchannel: sets the channel the bot will send new runs in (if no channel it'll be set to the current channel)
 - .invite: sends the bot's invite
 - .source: sends the link to this repository
 ## Notes